NeKoRoSYS/NeKoRoSYS/README.md

 </div>

 # Hello!
 I am an aspiring software developer, and my goal is to learn a lot of aspects that come in developing software such as video games and even tools.
-I am currently working alone but I am happy to work with anyone if I pass the criteria.
+Currently getting into college, I plan to pursue the Bachelor of Science in Computer Science.
+I work alone as I continue my journey of upskilling and making useable prototypes but I am happy to work with anyone if I pass the criteria.

 <br>